leoaucar/report_tool/README.md

 # REPORT TOOL README
-This is a report tool for the provided SQL Database.
+This is a report tool designed to give reports both on terminal and as a txt file for the Udacity's provideds News DB.

 ## Getting started